 For the purposes of Time-of-use Pricing and Time-of-use with Block Pricing, the rules defined in a Switching Table specifying the Tariff Register to which Consumption is allocated for the day (in the context of GSME Time-of-use Pricing and Time-of-use with Block Pricing) and for each half-hour period within the day (in the context of the ESME Time-of-use Pricing and Time-of-use with Block Pricing).

-For the purposes of setting the commanded state of Auxiliary Load Control Switches or HAN Connected Auxiliary Load Control Switches, the rules defined in a Switching Table specifying the commanded state of each Auxiliary Load Control Switch or HAN Connected Auxiliary Load Control Switch, for all times within the day.
+For the purposes of setting the commanded state of Auxiliary Controllers, the rules defined in a Switching Table specifying the commanded state of each Auxiliary Controller, at specified times within the day.

 For the purposes of Non-Disablement Periods the rules defined in a Switching Table specifying the times during the day when a Non-Disablement Period is active.